 The organiser’s decision on equipment and wear permissible in the ring is final.
 Protective equipment colour choice is at the competitor’s discretion.
 Faux leather covered sponge protectors, rather than dipped foam pieces are recommended.
 All gum shields must be clear or white.
 Competitors’ doboks must be white.
 Each sparring competitor must be accompanied by a coach which can be any nominated member of your club, including player-coaches.
 Coaches must bring a towel.
 Coaches must stay seated during the match and respect all competition rules.
 Coaches must wear sports clothing (or sports jackets covering doboks for player coaches).

-Registration and weigh-in must be attended by all athletes.
-Competitors must be above the minimum weight (the maximum of next lowest category) and below the maximum limit specified to achieve the required weight.
-There will be a maximum -/+200 g allowance for players being under/over their weight at the weigh-in and this will be strictly applied.
-Competitors who fail to meet their weight may have a further attempt within the scheduled period, or, may change weight divisions (a category change fee will be applied).
+Registration and weigh-in must be attended by all athletes, coaches and corner judges.
+Competitors must be above the minimum weight and below the maximum limit specified to achieve the required weight.
+Competitors who fail to meet their weight may have two further attempts within the scheduled period, or may change weight division; a category change fee will be applied.
+There will be a maximum -/+200 g allowance for athletes being under or over their weight at the weigh-in and this will be strictly applied.
 The organisers may adjust weight and grade divisions, and athletes may be moved between dual brackets where required.
-Adjacent weight categories may be combined if there are less than four competitors in a division.
-Competitors may only enter 1 weight division.
-In all sparring divisions there will be awarded 2 Bronze, 1 Silver, 1 Gold.
+Adjacent or ante adjacent weight categories will be combined if there are less than four competitors in a division.
+Athletes may only enter 1 weight division in each tournament bracket.
+In all sparring divisions 2 Bronze, 1 Silver, 1 Gold will be awarded.